evgueniazet/eCommerce-Application/README.md

 ## Project powered by:

-React, Webpack, TypeScript, ESLint, Prettier, Husky, Jest, SCSS
+- React, Webpack, TypeScript, ESLint, Prettier, Husky, Jest, SCSS
+- using CommerceTools

 ### How to clone this project?